akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The reeve and the cook – Beatrice’s aunt – went about their business.
 The new servants the King had promised – a steady man named Eldred and a thin, capable woman – helped where they could.

-The evening came.
+It was a still evening in the hall at Stanwey.
+The sun cast long, amber shadows across the rich fallow strips of the fertile river valley, cut deep with an iron-tipped plough, and a clamour of rooks circled the wood’s edge, their harsh kaah-kaah fading as they settled into the high branches.
+The smoke from the village fires drifted upward, thin and grey, like a long-held breath finally released.

 As she banked the coals of the hearth, preserving the embers for the morning’s fire, Goosie suddenly lifted her head from where she had settled.
 Her neck stretched towards the shuttered window, and a low, guttural sound rose from her throat—not a honk, but a warning hiss Beatrice had heard only once before, when a horse had startled her at Stanwey — Sir Guy’s.

 "What is it?"
 Beatrice whispered.